-Guide For Recruiters and Student Resumes
+Guide For Recruiters

 Our students have achieved outstanding academic records and they possess excellent leadership and communication skills.
 They arrive from a multiplicity of nations worldwide.
 Some have a depth of professional experience; all have superior educational achievements and manifest a deep interest in finance.

 Unlike an MBA program which focuses on a general business education and will include courses on strategy, management and marketing in addition to finance, our program teaches only finance.
 This allows us to do so at a much deeper level contrasted with an MBA and enables us to incorporate all the interdisciplinary aspects of modern finance, such as financial mathematics, financial econometrics, computational finance, behavioral finance and corporate finance.
 Our courses are more quantitative than a typical MBA course and some may find them more demanding.
 The MBA is still the degree of choice for the corporate finance divisions and mergers and acquisitions areas of the modern investment bank, but the MFin degree is becoming the preferred degree in the trading and asset management areas of the I-bank.
 These would be areas such as quantitative asset management, risk management, derivatives pricing and trading, fixed income analytics and other areas where the pricing and analysis of complex securities require significant quantitative input.
 Also, the world of finance is broader than the traditional investment banking business, with opportunities in insurance, commercial banking, commodities and energy trading and risk management for traditional industrial companies, to mention just a few areas where our MFin program is becoming well known due to the quality of the students and the learning experience provided by Princeton's MFin program.

 Princeton’s MFin vs. mathematical or computational finance Master programs